anasant1/Data-Science-Portfolio/relational-database-management/README.md

 2. Logical model
 3. Physical model

 I brainstormed the business nouns with a franchised bakery business context, and transformed those to an entity-relationship diagram (ERD) that I refined from 1NF to 3NF before instantiating my database, populating its tables, and adding mock data to its lookup tables.
+My 3NF ERD can be found here: relational-database-management/ERD's/AnaSantiago_3NF-ERD.jpg

 Finally, I coded triggers, stored procedures for business transactions, computed columns, and a couple of complex query examples.
 This project demonstrates my ability to utilize data manipulation language (DML), data definition language (DDL), and data control language (DLC).